 Under some circumstances, the individual skills of two or more surgeons are required to perform surgery on the same patient during the same operative session.
 This may be required because of the complex nature of the procedure(s) and/or the patient’s condition.
-In these cases, the additional physicians are not acting as assistants-at-surgery.
+In these cases, the additional physicians are not acting as assistants at the surgery.
 If two surgeons (each in a different specialty) are required to perform a specific procedure, each surgeon bills for the procedure with a modifier 62 (Two Surgeons).
-Co-surgery also refers to surgical procedures involving two surgeons performing the parts of the procedure simultaneously, i.e., a heart transplant.
+To ensure your documentation supports reporting for co-surgeons, We Shared simple rules of Basics of Co-Surgeon Billing Guidelines::

 - Co-Surgeons are defined as two or more surgeons, where the skills of both surgeons are necessary to perform distinct parts of a specific operative procedure.
 Co-surgery is always performed during the same operative session.